 Kate Wood - Events & Community Manager

-Kate comes to Law Squared as the Events and Community Engagement Manager with a wealth of experience in the Events and Communications space.
+Kate comes to Law Squared with a wealth of experience in the Events and Communications space.

-Kate’s event management career commenced at the City of Melbourne, a city known for its strategic focus on events and how these events engage and excite stakeholders whilst forming the brand of the City.
+Kate’s event management career commenced at the City of Melbourne, which is known for its strategic focus on events and how these events engage and excite stakeholders whilst simultaneously forming the brand of the City.
 Kate then went on to hone her skills as an experienced event manager at a large luxury car manufacturer where attention to detail and thinking outside the box was encouraged.

 When Kate isn’t at Law Squared she’s devouring the latest Netflix series, attending regular HIIT classes and cheering on her children at weekend sport.